General Overview and Specs

 Our current general standard for network switches are:

-• A power budget that is able to support the desired amount of cameras.
-If the desired amount of cameras exceeds the power budget of a single switch, additional switches may be used.
-Please see the Cabling and Load Balancing section below for more information.
+• A power budget that is able to support the desired number of cameras.
+If the number of cameras exceeds the power budget of a single switch, additional switches may be used, with an uplink switch to connect the switches.
+Please see the Cabling and Load Balancing page for more information.

 For specific brands/models of switches, please contact us.